svetlyak40wt/dot-growl/README.md

 -------------

-This helper provides a zsh function `nb`, which goes via ssh back to you desktop and calls `growlnotify`.
+This helper provides a zsh function `nb`, which goes via ssh back to you desktop and calls `growlnotify` or `terminal-notifier`.
 (Actually, if you run it on the desktop, where `/usr/local/bin/growlnotify` is available, it will call it directly.)

 This quite useful, when you frequently running some slow process on a server and want to be notified when it is done.
 In this case you just do: